MilliPress/MilliCache/README.md

 - `X-MilliCache-Key`: The cache key of the current request.
 - `X-MilliCache-Gzip`: If Gzip compression is enabled.

+---

 ## Hooks & Filters

-MilliCache provides several hooks and filters to extend its functionality.
-Here are some examples:
+MilliCache provides several hooks and filters to extend functionality.
+Some examples:

 ### `millicache_add_flags`